Updated: june 2026

 7.7Mresidents

-Between 2020 and 2021, the total population in the Bay Area decreased by 46k, the first annual decrease in decades
+Between 2020 and 2022, the total population in the Bay Area decreased by 162k, the first decrease in decades

 Introduction

-In 2021, over 7.7 million people lived in the nine-county, 7,000-square-mile Bay Area region.
+In 2025, almost 7.7 million people lived in the nine-county, 7,000-square-mile Bay Area region.
 Residents are spread throughout the 101 cities and in various unincorporated communities, the size and density of which vary widely.

 Regional Performance